mdiin/pdf-stamper/DEVELOPMENT_LOG.md

+# --- January 7 2018, 21:57 (BRANCH: split-wrapping-and-stamping) ---

+NOTE: Page-maker namespace should really not care about which side a hole is on.

+Implemented the fill-page function.

+## Next time I open this code base:

+Run manual tests and fix any problems.

 # --- January 4 2018, 22:12 (BRANCH: split-wrapping-and-stamping) ---

 Implemented the remaining flow functions.
 I noticed a lot of similarity in their